+Abstract

-Abstract.
-This article points out a gap between two natural formulations of the concept of a proof of knowledge, and shows that in all natural cases (e.g., NP-statements) this gap can be bridged.
+This note points out a gap between two natural formulations of the concept of a proof of knowledge, and shows that in all natural cases (e.g., NP-statements) this gap can be closed.
 The aforementioned formulations differ by whether they refer to (all possible) probabilistic or deterministic prover strategies.
 Unlike in the rest of cryptography, in the current context, the obvious transformation of probabilistic strategies to deterministic strategies does not seem to suffice per se.
-The source of trouble is "bad interaction" between the expectation operator and other operators, which appear in the definition of a proof of knowledge (reviewed here).